CREATE INDEX — create a new index

 This option allows you to specify the

 RESOLUTIONof the histogram, that is, the number of "buckets" used in the histogram.
-For Version 1 statistics, the default number of buckets created is 10, and for Version 2 statistics, the default number of buckets created is 256.
-Raising this number will make more precise statistics available to the query optimizer, which will then allow the optimizer to make better decisions, potentially leading to an improvement in query performance.
+The default number of buckets created is 256.
+Increasing this number will improve the precision of statistics available to the query optimizer, which will then allow the optimizer to make better decisions, potentially leading to an improvement in query performance.
 The downside of increasing the number of buckets is that the index will consume more memory and processing when the index is created or updated.
 Valid

 See Improving Query Performance for more information on how to use this option.